Skip to content

 Pausing Transactions

-As you know, the Sudo account can perform privileged actions, such as appchain upgrades, minting new tokens, and, in this case, pausing and unpausing transactions.
+As you know, the Sudo account can perform privileged actions, such as network upgrades, minting new tokens, and, in this case, pausing and unpausing transactions.

-To pause a transaction, navigate to the Developer tab of Polkadot.js Apps for your Tanssi appchain and click on Sudo.
+To pause a transaction, navigate to the Developer tab of Polkadot.js Apps for your Tanssi-powered network and click on Sudo.
 If you do not see Sudo in this menu, you have not associated the Sudo account with Polkadot.js Apps.
 Make sure that your Sudo account is injected by your wallet and connected to Polkadot.js Apps.
 Then, take the following steps:

 1. Select the txPause module